The Ultimate Guide to Medellin Nightlife

 Or, if you prefer to sip cocktails and chat with your amigos, there are dozens of gorgeous bars and lounges to choose from.
 If, like me, you enjoy a combination of sipping expensive drinks and grinding to J Balvin, you’re really going to love Medellin after dark.

-The other main area to party is Laureles.
-This neighborhood is popular with long-term ex-pats and has a much more local feel to it.
-La 70, which is a street running from Estadio metro station, is the bloodline for Laureles’ party scene.
-There are hundreds of bars in that area and you could go out every night and never hit the same spot twice.
+There are hundreds of bars in the Laureles Medellin area and you could go out every night and never hit the same spot twice.
 From tiendas, which are stores where you can sit outside and drink (it’s more fun than it sounds, I promise), to wild reggaeton bars, there’s something for everyone.
 I really love this area so even if you’re staying in El Poblado I’d recommend hopping on the metro or in an Uber and checking it out.

 All of the other barrios in Medellin boast their own party scene, but if you’re in town for the first time you’d be best served sticking to these two key areas.